joepaul13/ShapeAI_Joe_Paul/README.md

 # Web-Development
-This repository contains a few web development projects done with Node and Express
+This is a simple BMI calculator created with HTML, CSS and JavaScript